UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Methodology

 \subsection{Problem Definition}

 In this work, we propose UniMoCo, a unified multi-modal embedding model that projects both the query and candidate targets into a shared high-dimensional embedding space.
+Our model accepts both textual and optional visual inputs, encoding them into compact and expressive embeddings $E \in \mathbb{R}^d$, where $d$ represents the embedding dimension.
+These unified representations are designed to capture discriminative features.
 Within this space, similarity matching is performed to identify the candidate target embedding closest to the query embedding, making it the most suitable match.
-Our model accepts both textual inputs and optional visual inputs, encoding them into compact and expressive embeddings $E \in \mathbb{R}^d$, where $d$ represents the embedding dimension.
-These unified representations are designed to capture rich, discriminative features, enabling robust performance across a wide range of downstream tasks.

 The input data (for both query and target) comprises two elements: (1) text, which includes a task-defining \textbf{instruction} (e.g., ``\textit{Find an image matching the fashion image and style note.}'') and specific \textbf{content} (e.g., ``\textit{Shiny silver material with short sleeves and a fit-and-flare silhouette.}''); (2) optional images.
 They are processed simultaneously to generate embeddings.